rpnzl/pyrocms-module-sliders/README.md

 * Version: 1.0

 ## To Do
-* Widget display file path issue.
-* Sliders language file.
-* Can currently have multiple sliders on a single page, but not multiple instances of *the same* slider.
+* Can have multiple sliders on a single page, but not multiple instances of *the same* slider.
 Could be remedied by altering the display id.

 ## Description